Concurrence fill and mode distribution of entanglement in neutrino oscillation: Theoretical Framework

-It is well know that, in conventional approach of quantum mechanics, the neutrino oscillation is understood from the principle of superposition among three flavor states $\ket{\nu_e}$, $\ket{\nu_\mu}$, and $\ket{\nu_\tau}$.
-The quantum superposition in neutrino oscillation is based on the idea that individual neutrino flavor state is expressed as coherent linear superposition of the mass eigenstates $\ket{\nu_i}$ through the PMNS mixing matrix.
-Using evolution principles, the superposition characterizes the evolution of a single quantum degree of freedom i.e, a neutrino flavor that changes continuously as the particle propagates.
-Thus, quantum coherence of oscillation reflects the wave nature of the neutrinos without involving multipartite correlation among different flavors.
-As a result, the flavor amplitudes remain components of single particle Hilbert space.
+It is well known that, in the conventional approach of quantum mechanics, the neutrino oscillation is understood from the principle of superposition among three flavor states $\ket{\nu_e}$, $\ket{\nu_\mu}$, and $\ket{\nu_\tau}$.
+The quantum superposition in neutrino oscillation is based on the idea that an individual neutrino flavor state is expressed as a coherent linear superposition of the mass eigenstates $\ket{\nu_i}$ through the PMNS mixing matrix.
+Using evolution principles, the superposition characterizes the evolution of a single quantum degree of freedom, i.e, a neutrino flavor that changes continuously as the particle propagates.
+Thus, quantum coherence in oscillations reflects the wave nature of neutrinos without involving multipartite correlations among different flavors.
+As a result, the flavor amplitudes remain components of the single particle Hilbert space.

 In contrast to conventional two-particle entanglement, where correlations arise between physically distinct subsystems, single-particle entanglement (SPE) \footnote{The single particle multi-mode entanglement has already been investigated in Ref.~\cite{PhysRevA.72.064306}.
-The experimental verification along with the non-local correlation of single particle entanglement has also been established by \textit{Pasini et. al.}~\cite{PhysRevA.102.063708} in photon system.} refers to the distribution of quantum superposition across different modes of a single quantum system.
+The experimental verification along with the non-local correlation of single particle entanglement has also been established by \textit{Pasini et. al.}~\cite{PhysRevA.102.063708} in a photon system.} refers to the distribution of quantum superposition across different modes of a single quantum system.
 In the neutrino context, the three flavor modes $(\nu_e,\,\nu_\mu,\,\nu_\tau)$ naturally define three orthogonal Hilbert-space sectors, each of which can be treated as a three level system in the occupation number basis,

 where $\ket{1_i}$ denotes the presence of a neutrino in flavor mode $i$ and $\ket{0_i}$ its absence.
-The full Hilbert space is therefore the tensor product
+The whole Hilbert space is therefore the tensor product.

 with total dimension $2^3=8$.
-A flavor eigenstate such as $\ket{\nu_e}\equiv\ket{1_e,0_\mu,0_\tau}$ occupies only one flavor mode at production, but as the neutrino propagates its state evolves into a coherent superposition distributed over all three modes.
-Formally, the full Hilbert space of the three flavor modes
+A flavor eigenstate such as $\ket{\nu_e}\equiv\ket{1_e,0_\mu,0_\tau}$ occupies only one flavor mode at production, but as the neutrino propagates, its state evolves into a coherent superposition distributed over all three modes.
+Formally, the whole Hilbert space of the three flavor modes

 constitutes an orthonormal basis of the eight-dimensional occupation-number space.
 However, the Pauli exclusion principle restricts a single neutrino to the single-excitation subspace,

 which is precisely the physically relevant sector for three-flavor oscillations.